sgaul/housingcost/index.md

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)

-Housing cost generally appears to be associated with home-ownership rates; costs are lower in towns with higher home-ownership rates.
+Housing cost burdens are generally associated with home-ownership rates - cost burdens are lower in towns with higher home-ownership rates.

 ![plot of chunk unnamed-chunk-5](assets/fig/unnamed-chunk-5.png)